-Triangle Bermuda Grass Seed is a blend of Certified Mohawk Bermuda, Sultan Bermuda, and Sydney Bermudagrass seed.
+The "triangle" in Triangle Bermuda Grass Seed references the trio of excellent blends that form this high-performing Bermuda blend: Certified Mohawk Bermuda, Sultan Bermuda, and Sydney Bermudagrass Seed.
 These turf type Bermudagrass species have been blended together to provide an excellent lawn or turf grass with a wide range of adaptation.

 Triangle Blend Grass Seed is ideal for golf courses (fairways and tees), athletic fields, parks, and home lawns.